aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/timelinecollection/_index.md

 ---
 title: TimelineCollection
 second_title: Aspose.Cells for Java API Reference
-description: Specifies the collection of all the Timeline objects on the specified worksheet.
+description: Specifies the collection of all the  objects on the worksheet.
 type: docs
 url: /java/com.aspose.cells/timelinecollection/
 ---